A8 motorway (Romania)

 The A8 motorway (Autostrada A8), also known as The Union Motorway (Autostrada Unirii) or the East-West Motorway (Autostrada Est-Vest) is a planned motorway in Romania, that will cross the Eastern Carpathians to connect the historical regions of Moldavia and Transylvania.
+It will directly link the cities of Iași and Târgu Mureș.
+The A8 motorway route is an integral part of the Trans-European Transport (TEN-T) Core Network.

+As of May 2025, five sections are under design and construction, while all of the remaining sections are tendered.

+History

 Early plans estimated the first opening as early as 2009.
 With a total length of around 300 km, and an estimated cost of 4.07 billion €, the motorway will begin from the junction with the A3 motorway near Târgu Mureș, and will run through Sovata, Ditrău, Târgu Neamț, Pașcani, Târgu Frumos and Iași.
 At its eastern end, the motorway will cross the Prut river at Ungheni to reach Moldova's R1 highway, which further heads east towards Chișinău.